I’ll be posting the final Book of Mormon lessons soon, along with some pre-D&C posts and my “What to Read for D&C.”

-With Mormon, we finally arrive in “the present” or at least, Mormon’s present.
-He’s no longer working from records that were ancient to him; Remember, the time difference between him and Jesus is roughly the time difference between us and Columbus; rather, Mormon’s now working from his own life’s experience, his own memories and thoughts.
+With Mormon, we finally arrive in “the present,” that is, Mormon’s present.
+He’s no longer working from records that were ancient to him.
+Remember, the time difference between Mormon and the visit of Jesus is roughly the same time difference between us and Columbus; but in Mormon he’s now working from his own life’s experience, his own memories and thoughts.
 This is now a primary source, unfiltered through anyone else (well, except translation through Joseph Smith, however that worked.)

 You can’t read the beginning of the end of the Book of Mormon without thinking of President Kimball’s stark call against modern idolatry which included this observation— “We are a warlike people, easily distracted from our assignment of preparing for the coming of the Lord.”